NKI-GCF/rumidup/README.md

 ### Options
 ```
-    -b, --bam <BAM>
-            The input bam file. rumidup reads from stdin when omitted
+    -b, --bam <FILE>              The input bam file. rumidup reads from stdin when omitted

-    -d, --umi-distance <UMI_DISTANCE>
-            UMI distance.
-The maximin hamming distance between the UMI seqeunces used to consider
-            read(pairs) to be duplicates [default: 1]

-    -f, --force
-            Ignore previous duplicate marking applied to BAM file.
-This information is extracted
-            from the header.
-Use --force to redoing duplicate marking

-    -h, --help
-            Print help information

-    -k, --keep-readname
-            Don't remove UMI from read name

-    -m, --metrics <METRICS>
-            The duplication metrics file, if missing metrics will be written to stderr

-        --no-pg
-            Do not add PG tag to header

-    -o, --output <OUTPUT>
-            The output bam file. rumidup writes to stdout when omitted
+    -o, --output <FILE>           The output bam file. rumidup writes to stdout when omitted

-    -p, --pixel-distance <PIXEL_DISTANCE>
+    -m, --metrics <FILE>          The duplication metrics file, if missing metrics will be written
+                                  to stderr
-            Optical duplicate pixel distance.
-Maximum distance between clusters to consider them
+    -p, --pixel-distance <INT>    Optical duplicate pixel distance.
+Maximum distance between
-            optical duplicates use 100 for HiSeq/NextSeq, 2500 for NovaSeq. use 0 to disable optical
+                                  clusters to consider them optical duplicates use 100 for
+                                  HiSeq/NextSeq, 2500 for NovaSeq. use 0 to disable optical
-            duplicate counting Only affects metrics [default: 100]
+                                  duplicate counting.
+Only affects metrics [default: 100]

-    -V, --version
-            Print version information

-    -x, --no-original-tag
+    -d, --umi-distance <INT>      UMI distance.
+The maximin hamming distance between the UMI
+                                  seqeunces used to consider read(pairs) to be duplicates [default:
+                                  1]
-            When a UMI is corrected the original tag is writtento the OX field.
-Use --no-original-
+    -x, --no-original-tag         When a UMI is corrected the original tag is writtento the OX
-            tag to suppress this
+                                  field. use --no-original-tag to suppress this
+    -k, --keep-readname           Don't remove UMI from read name
+    -f, --force                   Ignore previous duplicate marking applied to BAM file.
+This
+                                  information is extracted from the header.
+Use --force to redoing
+                                  duplicate marking
+        --no-pg                   Do not add PG tag to header
+        --force-compression       Force compression when writing to stdout.
+Normally when writing to
+                                  a pipe the BAM stream is written without compression.
+Toggle this
+                                  flag when redirecting to a file and force compression of the
+                                  stream
+    -h, --help                    Print help information
+    -V, --version                 Print version information
 ```

 ### Example